 Preparing for the AZ-900 Microsoft Azure Fundamentals Certificate exam?
 Don’t know where to start?
 This post is the Azure Fundamentals AZ-900 Certificate Study Guide (with links to each exam objective).

 I have curated a detailed list of articles from Microsoft documentation for each objective of the AZ-900 exam.
 Please share the post within your circles so it helps them to prepare for the exam.
-To download the pdf version of this study guide, check here
+You can also download the AZ-900 Study Guide PDF version.

 AZ-900 Azure Fundamentals Online Course